 • Exclusions to coverage: The condition is not covered at all.

-For example, most policies contain a two-year coverage limitation for mental health-related disabilities.
-They also typically include a complete exclusion for conditions that are deemed pre-existing.
+For example, as mentioned, most policies contain a two-year coverage limitation for mental health-related disabilities.
+They also typically include a complete exclusion for pre-existing conditions.

 The legal fight over a limitation or exclusion can get very detailed.
 You should never immediately accept what your insurance company says is a limitation or an exclusion.
 Be sure to consult a long-term disability attorney to review your policy and verify this for you.